:max_bytes(150000):strip_icc()/best-non-alcoholic-drinks-5096137-9f0545bc1ec349e8ad94ba7941e684df.jpg)

 Crafted in the Netherlands, Fluère replicates the world’s most storied alcoholic spirits, from gin and whiskey to a smoky mezcal.
 By mimicking the distilling techniques of spirits makers, the company is able to create a drink that tastes just like a real spirit; if you’re a cocktail fan looking for a nonalcoholic beverage, this option is for you.

-Fluère’s original flavor is an excellent alternative to gin or vodka, with elegant notes of juniper and lime peel.
+Fluère’s original flavor is an excellent alternative to gin, with elegant notes of juniper and lime peel.
 Try it poured with tonic water and a squeeze of citrus.

 "The floral blend of botanicals is gentle and easy to approach," says Domenico Di Bucchianico, formerly of the Ritz Hotel London and creator of the cocktail blog and learning platform Dedycated.
 "It opens up with ginger, black pepper, and a bit of chili, leading to a long and persistent aftertaste of botanicals that are typical of gin."